February 28, 2016

 How to define a UX Process in an agile world

-Many web-based applications today sometimes miss the essence of a native app(which is fine) but users have old habits which dictate their next step in any process.
-We designers need to think ahead of our users and make sure each step of the way is natural.
+Many web-based applications today sometimes miss the essence of a native app(which is fine) but users have old habits that dictate their next step in any process.
+Web designers need to think ahead of our users and make sure each step of the way is natural.

 Below are the results of my research.
 I figured I would share the wealth so you can apply the process to your own projects and products.
 Please leave any feedback in the comments where you can!